-This energetic, guitar-driven rock track follows along the same lines as more prominent hits like 'Already Gone,' with its shuffle pattern rhythms and tradeoff lead guitars.
+This energetic, guitar-driven rock track follows along the same lines as more prominent hits like "Already Gone," with its shuffle pattern rhythms and tradeoff lead guitars.
 Written by Frey, Henley, Jackson Browne and J.D.
-Souther -- whose contributions to the Eagles were so large that he should be credited as an additional member -- the song pays tribute to the movie icon, describing him as "Too fast to live, too young to die."
+Souther – whose contributions to the Eagles were so wide spread that he should be credited as an additional member – the song pays tribute to the movie icon, describing him as "Too fast to live, too young to die."

 Bassist and singer Timothy B. Schmit didn't hesitate to make his presence known on his very first Eagles album.
-Replacing Randy Meisner, the musician brought in the lush ballad 'I Can't Tell You Why,' which he finished with Frey and Henley.
-Schmit sang the track in a beautiful falsetto that added a new dimension to the group, topped off with yet another perfectly melodic guitar solo from Felder.
-'I Can't Tell You Why' earns its spot on the Top 10 Underrated Eagles Songs list.
+Replacing Randy Meisner, the musician brought in the lush ballad "I Can't Tell You Why," which he finished with Frey and Henley.
+Schmit sang the track in a beautiful falsetto that added a new dimension to the group, topped off with a perfectly melodic guitar solo from Glenn Frey.
+"I Can't Tell You Why" earns its spot on the Top 10 Underrated Eagles Songs list.

 The Eagles returned to their country rock roots with this plaintive ballad from Frey and Henley, which they not only wrote together, they also alternated lead vocals.
 The lyric perfectly captures both the fading thrill of the '70s club scene, and the malaise that had begun to creep into the band: "Same dancers in the same old shoes / Some habits that you just can't lose / There's no telling what a man might use / After the thrill is gone."
 The track also captures some of Henley and Frey's best close harmony singing.

 Written by Frey and Henley, with a little help from their friends –- in this case Jackson Browne and J.D.
-Souther -- this song told the story of outlaw Bill Doolin and the Dalton Gang.
+Souther – "Doolin-Dalton' told the story of outlaw Bill Doolin and the Dalton Gang.
 It kicked off the cycle of songs that became 'Desperado,' a concept album steeped in Western mythology.
 The track is typically precise, with an evocative lyric: "Well the towns led across the dusty plains / Like graveyard filled with tombstones waiting for the names ."